restatedev/e2e/services/node-services/README.md

 The Typescript SDK package is currently a private package in Restate's GitHub repository.
 You will only be able to run this example if you have access to the Typescript SDK repository.

-To process, you need to make a GitHub token (classic) that can read (and write) packages.
+To process, you need to make a GitHub token (classic) that can read packages.
 Go to GitHub -> click on your profile -> settings -> developer settings (last option in the bar on the left) -> generate new token -> select read and write packages -> generate the token -> don't close it!